 The Colorado Blood Cancer Institute is advancing care for patients with blood and marrow disorders, as well as specific cancers through compassionate treatment, education and research.
-Our transplant program performs more than 200 transplants annually serving patients from Nebraska, Wyoming, New Mexico, Kansas, Utah, Montana, Arizona and Colorado.
+Our transplant program performs more than 5 transplants annually serving patients from Nebraska, Wyoming, New Mexico, Kansas, Utah, Montana, Arizona and Colorado.
 Very few transplant programs in the country can offer the level of experience and expertise provided by the physicians and staff at CBCI.
-The program's volume has grown steadily since 1991 and in 2014, we performed our 3,000th transplant.
+The program's volume has grown steadily since 1991 having performed over 3500 transplant since inception.
 Our facilities are in the heart of Denver, Colo., and our patients come from all over the country.

 We offer the Rocky Mountain Region's largest full-service blood and marrow (stem cell) transplant program, performing autologous transplants and allogeneic transplants as well as a full range of cellular therapies, including CAR T-Cell therapy, DLIs and photopheresis for Chronic Graft Versus Host Disease (cGVHD).

 Our center offers treatments for hematological diseases and other disorders, including the following:

 - Acute Lymphocytic Leukemia (ALL)

 - Testicular Cancer

 The program is a National Marrow Donor Program (NMDP) apheresis, collection and transplant facility, as well as a FACT-accredited program performing autologous, related donor and unrelated donor transplants and cord blood transplants.